Seeking a reason for hidden pain

 With injuries, we cut our skin, and it heals.
 In normal circumstances, we would expect that to be the end of the story because there is nothing to show if pain continues despite all other evidence to suggest matters are normal.
 This is the single reason why hidden pain is the most difficult to deal with.

 Once the skin repairs, all that we see is a scar.
-We fail to see the area below the scar where the process of healing continues over several months.
+We fail to see the area below the scar where the healing continues for several months.
 Scar tissue is deep as well as superficial.
 As children, we liked to show off our injuries through the road map of scar–tissue repair.
 Once the skin is covered with new skin cells, the pain diminishes rapidly as nerve endings are covered.
-But the injury settles slowly in some cases depending upon where that injury arises.
+However, the injury sometimes settles slowly, depending on where it arises.
 It seems that the part of the sympathetic nervous system is at fault.
 The so-called pain tap does not turn off.
-Chemicals flood the area, local pain nerves are excited when they should have settled and these add to both symptoms that alert us from further damage and bring in the new building process expressing a signal that we are not progressing as we should.
+Chemicals flood the area, and local pain nerves are excited when they should have settled.
+These add to both symptoms, alerting us of further damage and bringing in the new building process, expressing a signal that we are not progressing as we should.
 It is often weeks before we realise that all is not well.
-Many health professionals will use those hallowed words – “things will settle but it takes time”.
+Many health professionals say, “Things will settle, but it takes time”.
 At this point, you realise that you are not healing after your injury.

-In the 21st century, we still meet CRPS, but injuries to hands, feet, legs, and arms are the most frequent location away from the battlefield.
+In the 21st century, we still meet CRPS, but injuries to hands, feet, legs, and arms are the most frequent locations away from the battlefield.
 While no longer suffering from the wild nature of the battlefields, modern surgery can still set off CRPS, a little akin to post-traumatic stress syndrome.
-PTSD was the shell shock so vilified within the British Army during the 1914-18 conflict that some 300 men were executed for cowardice amongst other crimes.
+PTSD was the shell shock so vilified within the British Army during the 1914-18 conflict that some 300 men were executed for cowardice, amongst other crimes.
 A man, woman or even a child can experience an injury that sets off the syndrome.
 Records even show that some mastectomies can result in CRPS.
 A seven-year-old child knocked his foot and developed CRPS in his big toe.
 Although this was one of my earlier experiences, it was not the first.
-As a junior (podiatric) surgeon (FRCPodS), I saw my first CRPS in 1986 after being referred a 14-year-old patient with the after-effects of a failed ingrowing toenail surgery.
+As a junior (podiatric) surgeon (FRCPodS), I saw my first CRPS in 1986 after being referred to a 14-year-old patient with the after-effects of a failed ingrowing toenail surgery.
 She developed pain after I revised the sides of the toenail.
-Eighteen months later, having researched the subject and shared this with my patient, the patient’s GP was disgusted that I had broken the code of ethics.
-My crime had been to provide mother and daughter with the efforts of my research.
+Eighteen months later, after researching the subject and sharing this with my patient, the patient’s GP was disgusted that I had broken the code of ethics.
+My crime had been to provide mother and daughter with my research efforts.
 I sought an opinion from the orthopaedic department, who believed that the nail had not been appropriately treated and operated on this poor young girl three more times.
 Upon their discharge, the young girl came back to me.

 Somewhat disturbed by these medical failings, I came across a friendly anaesthetist specialising in chronic pain because we shared the same operating theatre.
-So my baptism came about in a way I could never have realised, and until I retired, my passion for the condition has never wained.
-Sadly I went on to see more CRPS during my career, and my caseload recorded higher numbers of CRPS than my colleagues because I was so focused on the diagnosis.
-Some accused me of over counting, but anyone with a series of unexplained pain that continued for more than 2 months, was categorised at risk.
+So my baptism came about in a way I could never have realised, and until I retired, my passion for the condition had never waned.
+Sadly, I went on to see more CRPS during my career, and my caseload recorded higher numbers of CRPS than my colleagues because I was so focused on the diagnosis.
+Some accused me of overcounting, but anyone with a series of unexplained pain that continued for more than 2 months was categorised at risk.

 Has medicine reflected on the condition?